mattbierner/khepri/README.md

 symbols, `match` and `search`.
 The package cannot be directly accessed but these two values can be.

 Imported names are immutable bindings in the package body.
+All packages also reserve the names `require`, `exports`, `module` as immutable bindings before any of the package is evaluated.

 ## Multiple value bracket accessor